S4CH/s4ch.github.io/README.md

 # CyFun's Blog

 <p>
-Welcome to the ultimate destination for all things offensive security!
-This blog covers a wide range of topics, including exploit development, red teaming, network security, and CTFs.
+Welcome to my blog!
+This blog covers a wide range of topics, including reverse engineering, kernel level exploit development, red teaming, network security, CTFs, etc.

-Whether you're a seasoned pro or just getting started in the field, you'll find valuable information and resources here.
-Follow us to stay up-to-date on the latest trends, tools, and techniques in the world of cybersecurity.
+I decide to publish my new blog on hugo instead of docusaurus.
+For me keeping up with docusaurus was very difficult and cliche, breaking the stuff everytime I build.
+Btw 100+ writeups from Hackthebox and Tryhackme are still there you find it in main-old branch (https://github.com/S4CH/s4ch.github.io/tree/main-old)

-This is a powerful blog, I try to build the blog more beautiful, more convenient.
 You can check it out at [s4ch.github.io](https://s4ch.github.io)

 Connect with me on social media as we explore the offensive side of security together.
 </p>